"Fencing" means Steed is fighting with everything such as a rapier, a sword, a foil, a saber, a fly whisk...

 The Superlative Seven: Steed has to defend himself against the assassin with a sword.

-Fog: Steed tells about his teacher Kisorky who taught him the saber and gives a lesson in instinctive reflexes training while Travers hurls swords at Steed and he diverts them.
+Fog: Steed tells about his teacher Kisorky who taught him the saber and gave a lesson in instinctive reflexes training while Travers hurls swords at Steed and he diverts them.
 He's defending himself with an umbrella cane stick that he found in the club.

 Homicide and Old Lace: The second time we get a look at his umbrella sword, but this time it's a foil.